kevvo83/gcp-infra/gcp-storage-db-services.md

   * Tablets are stored in FS in SSTable format
   * SSTable format provides an immutable map between keys and values
     * Keys and values are byte strings
+* Able to handle large volume of inserts - better than BigQuery in this regard
+* Able to perform anallytics on large datasets

 ## Memorystore for Redis
 * Redis